andykrause/hpi_research/irf/papers/irf_draft.md

 Slack, D., Friedler, S., Scheidegger, C. and Roy, C.D.
 (2019) Assessing the Local Interpretability of Machine Learning Models. [https://arxiv.org/pdf/1902.03501.pdf](https://arxiv.org/pdf/1902.03501.pdf)

 Steele, M., & Goy, R. (1997).
 Short holds, the distributions of first and second sales, and bias in the repeat-sales price index. *The Journal of Real Estate Finance and Economics*, 14(1), 133-154.

+Tofallis, C (2015).
+A better measure of relative prediction accuracy for model selection and model estimation. *Journal of the Operational Research Society*, 66, 1352-1362. doi:10.1057/jors.2014.103

 Write, M. and Ziegler, A. (2017) ranger: A Fast Implmentation of Random Forests for High Dimensional Data in C++ and R. *Journal of Statistical Software*, 77(1), 1-17.